 Hank’s Mysterious Disappearance

-The next day, from Hank’s girlfriend, the crew learns that Hank hastily left for Miami.
-But moments after this, Jeff spots Hank inside the hospital with a pair of black sunglasses on.
+The next day, Hank’s girlfriend tells the crew that Hank hastily left for Miami.
+Moments after this, Jeff spots Hank inside the hospital wearing a pair of black sunglasses.
 Hank keeps asking him the same question again and again: “What are you doing here?”
 However, before Jeff is able to bring the rest of the crew to the location where he found Hank, Hank disappears.
 With scenes like these, the movie not only intends to confuse its characters but it also tries to baffle you as a viewer.
 Hank’s sudden appearance and disappearance right after make you question whether anything in the movie is real or not.

 What Happened to Hank?